 Treatment approaches and individual programs for substance abuse continue to evolve and diversify.
 Partial Hospitalization allows many to avoid hospitalization while offering transitional support toward a more outpatient setting.

-What is the difference between PHP and IOP?
+What is the difference between Day Program and 5-Day IOP?

 Finding the right treatment for substance abuse can be just as difficult as deciding to quit.
 The program selected is an important decision and should consider a few factors, including: